 Stage 3: Verify your identity

-To sell your house, you will need to verify you’re the legal owner whose name is on the title deed.
-To do that officially, you’ll need to get an identity verification.
-Our team will give you a Land Title Verification of Identity form to complete and you’ll need to provide your passport or birth certificate as well as a driver’s license or identification card to prove your identity.
+You will receive a Land Title Verification of Identity form to complete and you’ll need to have your passport or birth certificate, as well as a driver’s license or identification card to prove your identity.

 Stage 6: Settlement day